Here is a list of FAQs, select one from the list below to read more.

 8.00pm Movies.
 Comedy shows.
 Concerts.
 Major league sports.
 You will never forget the memories you make with your friends at Summer Discovery.

-11.00pm Order a pizza, watch a movie, or video games in the lounge.
+11.00pm Enjoy a pizza, watch a movie, or video games in the lounge.
 After a full day, it’s nice to relax with friends.